aibor/virtrun/README.md

 accessible.
 Those things can be overridden by flags.
 See "virtrun -help" for all flags.

-The path to the kernel must be given, either by flag `-kernel` or by the environment variable `QEMU_KERNEL`.
-Make sure the kernel matches the architecture of the binaries and the QEMU binary.

-Other architectures work as well.
-You need a kernel for the target architecture.

 Virtrun supports different QEMU IO transport types.
 Which is needed depends on the kernel and machine type used.
 If you don't get any output, try different transport types with flag `-transport`